 Transatlantic telephone cables were placed to take the idea of a local telephone network to the global level.

 This was, by no means, the first remote transatlantic communication.
 Transatlantic telegraphs had existed before.
 But, once the transatlantic telephone cables were installed, there was no need for telegraphs anymore.

 The first transatlantic call took place between the President of the company now known as AT&T, Walter S. Gifford, and the head of the British General Post Office, Sir Evelyn P. Murray.

 The Humble Beginnings of the Mobile Phone

 The cell phone is a fairly modern invention, but its roots go back to the early years of the 20th century, the first mobile phone service started appearing in German railway systems.
-In 1924, Zugtelephonie AG was found and they started supplying telephone equipment for use in trains.
+In 1924, Zugtelephonie AG was founded and they started supplying telephone equipment for use in trains.
 By 1926, mobile telephone systems were being used by Deutsche Reichsbahn in Germany.

 Instead of hampering the progress of mobile technology, the Second World War quickened it.
 With the increased military urgency, there were many advances in mobile communications.
-Gradually, military vehicles started using two-way radios to co-ordinate their movements and plans.
+Gradually, military vehicles started using two-way radios to coordinate their movements and plans.